flowersinthesand/portal/README.md

 # Portal
 The **Portal** is a server agnostic JavaScript library that not just provides a socket for browser-based applications that need two-way communication with servers, but also aims to utilize a full duplex connection for modern web application development.

-There is the **Portal for Java** project which is a reference implementation of the server counterpart written in Java.
-Look at it to implement a portal server in other languages.
-Sample applications are available in each server counterpart project.

-The **Portal** and **Portal for Java** project is developed and maintained by [Donghwan Kim](http://twitter.com/flowersits).
-If you are interested, please subscribe to the [discussion group](https://groups.google.com/d/forum/portal_project).
+The **Portal** project is licensed under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0) and developed and maintained by Donghwan Kim.
+If you are interested, please follow [@flowersits](https://twitter.com/flowersits) and subscribe to the [discussion group](https://groups.google.com/d/forum/portal_project).

 ## How to use
 Load portal.js to your application: